stratumgs/stratum/docs/design.rst

 Design
 ======

-This page provides a general overview of the structure of Stratum and how the various elements interact.
+This page provides a general overview of the structure of StratumGS and how the various elements interact.

-There are four main components to Stratum: the web server, the client server, the clients, and the game engines.
+There are four main components to StratumGS: the web server, the client server, the clients, and the game engines.
 The web server handles requests from the browser, and it is what spawns new game engines, which run as separate processes on the host machine.
 The client server handles clients that are connected, and